rueedlinger/teal/docs/developer_guide.md

 - ghostscript
 - python3-tk
 - libgl1
-- libreoffice
+- libreoffice (bookworm-backports)
+- libreoffice-java-common (bookworm-backports)
 - default-jre-headless
-- libreoffice-java-common
-- jodconverter

 The following binaries must be installed manually:

 - verapdf

+For more details have a look at the [Dockerfile](https://github.com/rueedlinger/teal/blob/main/Dockerfile).

 ### Startup the FastAPI app